 Insomnia is a common concern for people who have cancer as well as survivors.
 Jun Mao, Chief of the Integrative Medicine Service at MSK, says there are natural ways that people can reduce their sleeplessness.
-He will present the findings at the American Society of Clinical Oncology’s annual meeting.

 A Need for Relief

 Dr. Mao set out to compare the two treatments because he knows insomnia is a frequent concern.

 “People often say that cancer impacts sleep,” he says.
 “It’s hard for people to fall asleep, they wake up multiple times, and they feel very tired during the day.
 They’re looking for things that are not drugs to help them improve their sleep and quality of life.”

 Medications are available to help people with insomnia, but Dr. Mao cautions that they don’t work over a long period and shouldn’t be taken long term because of side effects.Back to top

 Comparing Two Insomnia Treatments among Cancer Survivors

 Study participants, who were on average about 61 years old and about six years post-treatment, were seen over an 8-week period.
 Overall, 80 received traditional Chinese acupuncture designed to treat insomnia, with an additional focus on pain, fatigue, and stress, and 80 received insomnia-specific cognitive behavioral therapy (CBT-I).
 It was the largest randomized trial of acupuncture for insomnia conducted in cancer survivors, according to Dr. Mao.